The signs of emotional abuse in a toxic relationship

 C. Open communication and mutual respect

 Open communication and mutual respect are the cornerstones of healthy relationships.
-Individuals should feel safe discussing their thoughts, feelings, and concerns with their partner without fear of being dismissed or belittled.
+You should feel safe discussing your thoughts, feelings, and concerns with your partner without fear of being dismissed or belittled.

 Partners should actively listen, validate each other’s experiences, and work collaboratively to address any issues that arise.
 Maintaining a respectful and compassionate environment allows both partners to grow and thrive together.